dominikb1888/GBAC/README.md

 - [ ] Transform Markdown into any Document with the Universal Document Converter: https://pandoc.org

-## Class Project
+## Exam and Class Project

+- Create some personal content in a blog with Github Pages.
-- Write a blog with at least 4 posts (1000 words each) on a self-chosen automation project relating to your content creation activities
+- Write at least 4 blog posts (1000 words each) on a self-chosen automation project relating to your content creation activities.
-- Share your piece and content created within this semester on a personal blog you created using Github Pages
+- Make sure there is at least one week between each post, try and engage as many classmates as possible to use and feedback on your automation and blog content.
+- Feedback on both Automation Projects and Blog Content should be as specific as possible and in the form of Pull Requests.

 ## Advanced Topcis